covscript/covscript/README.md

 **Copyright © 2017-2025 Michael Lee(李登淳)**
 *This software is registered with the National Copyright Administration of the People's Republic of China(Registration
 Number: 2020SR0408026) and is protected by the Copyright Law of the People's Republic of China.*

+### For Contributors

+When contributing to Covariant Script:
+- Your contributions are always attributed to you
+- Your name/GitHub handle is preserved in project history
+- Significant contributors may be recognized in version release notes and documentation
+- You retain copyright to your contributions under the Apache 2.0 license
+- **Active contributors may receive bonuses from sponsorship funds** (distributed annually based on contribution metrics)

+For a complete list of contributors, please visit our [Contributors page](CONTRIBUTORS.md).
+For sponsorship details, see [Sponsoring page](SPONSORING.md).

 ## Citation ##